Ranchonyx/CAMP-Protocol/README.md

 # Frame encoding

-The entire Cryo protocol is uses a binary encoding.
+The entire Cryo protocol uses binary encoding.
 It can carry plaintext, but it is not a plaintext-only protocol.

 **All** numeric values in Cryo are encoded using the `Big-Endian` format order.